close

 Words: 650|Page: 1|4 min read

-Microsoft has been determined by a court that the corporation has violated sections of the Sherman act, which was created to preserve a competitive marketplace to protect consumers from abuses and prevent things that could harm competition.
+Microsoft has been determined by a court to have violated sections of the Sherman Act, which was created to preserve a competitive marketplace to protect consumers from abuses and prevent actions that could harm competition.
 Documents from the court case state, “Section 1 governs combinations, and prohibits those that restrain trade.
-Agreements to fix prices, divide markets, and tie unrelated goods are most likely in violation of section 1” (Cohen).
-The fact that Microsoft paired Internet Explorer with their OS seem to have violated this rule.
+Agreements to fix prices, divide markets, and tie unrelated goods are most likely in violation of section 1” (Cohen, 2001).
+The fact that Microsoft paired Internet Explorer with their OS seems to have violated this rule.
 The documents also state that “certain behavior by monopolists, companies that can charge a supracompetitive price in a defined market.
-Under section 2, monopolists may not intentionally garner their market power, nor may they willfully maintain market power achieved by superior business sense or accident” (Cohen) Also, “Finally, a firm is liable for attempted monopolization if, intending to monopolize, it engages in anticompetitive behavior and has a dangerous probability of success” (Cohen).
-Microsoft seems to have violated this rule by pairing Windows OS with the nearly all of the computers on the market.
+Under section 2, monopolists may not intentionally garner their market power, nor may they willfully maintain market power achieved by superior business sense or accident” (Cohen, 2001).
+Additionally, “Finally, a firm is liable for attempted monopolization if, intending to monopolize, it engages in anticompetitive behavior and has a dangerous probability of success” (Cohen, 2001).
+Microsoft seems to have violated this rule by pairing Windows OS with nearly all of the computers on the market.

-There was a case involving Microsoft that planned to solve those problems, United States v.
+There was a case involving Microsoft that aimed to address these issues, United States v.
 Microsoft.
-The violations and accusations of monopolization go further into detail in the case.
-The court had “affirmed the district court's holding that Microsoft had unlawfully maintained a monopoly in Intel-compatible PC operating systems.”
-(Cohen) This shows that the court agrees with the accusation.
-However, “Citing Microsoft 's reduced liability, the Court of Appeals vacated the breakup order issued by the district court” (Cohen) This means that the order to break Microsoft up into multiple companies has been canceled.
+The violations and accusations of monopolization are further detailed in the case.
+The court had “affirmed the district court's holding that Microsoft had unlawfully maintained a monopoly in Intel-compatible PC operating systems” (Cohen, 2001).
+This demonstrates that the court agreed with the accusation.
+However, “Citing Microsoft’s reduced liability, the Court of Appeals vacated the breakup order issued by the district court” (Cohen, 2001).
+This means that the order to break Microsoft up into multiple companies was canceled.
 Instead, a negotiation was to be made.
-This was seen when Cohen writes, “On remand, the setting states and the DOJ dropped the tying claim and proceeded to negotiate a settlement” (Cohen).
-However, will the negotiation plan be enough to limit Microsoft?
+This was evident when Cohen wrote, “On remand, the settling states and the DOJ dropped the tying claim and proceeded to negotiate a settlement” (Cohen, 2001).
+However, will the negotiation plan be enough to limit Microsoft's monopolistic practices?

-A subheader in the paper written by Cohen, “Anti-Retaliation and Uniform Licensing Provisions,” list the various unethical business practises that Microsoft has done.
-One says that “Microsoft threatened to support the '3DX' technology of AMD, an Intel competitor, if Intel did not stop aiding Sun Microsystems by developing a fast, cross-platform virtual machine using Sun's Java standards” (Cohen).
-Another also says that “Microsoft also threatened to stop supporting and developing its Mac Office program, used by ninety percent of Macintosh users running an office suite, if Apple Computer continued to include Netscape as its default browser” (Cohen).
-As a result of these actions, the court found that Microsoft was “in violation of section 2 of the Sherman Act” (Cohen).
-More violations can be seen.
+A subheader in the paper written by Cohen, “Anti-Retaliation and Uniform Licensing Provisions,” lists the various unethical business practices that Microsoft has engaged in.
+One instance states that “Microsoft threatened to support the '3DX' technology of AMD, an Intel competitor, if Intel did not stop aiding Sun Microsystems by developing a fast, cross-platform virtual machine using Sun's Java standards” (Cohen, 2001).
+Another example is that “Microsoft also threatened to stop supporting and developing its Mac Office program, used by ninety percent of Macintosh users running an office suite, if Apple Computer continued to include Netscape as its default browser” (Cohen, 2001).
+As a result of these actions, the court found that Microsoft was “in violation of section 2 of the Sherman Act” (Cohen, 2001).
+More violations can be seen in the company's strategic partnerships and software bundling practices.

 Get a custom paper now from our expert writers.